dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * best way to store dates is to store
     * timezone as IANA string
     * store time as millisec in bigint
+        * this is better, cause timestamp - number of millisec from jan 1970, would always be the same, tz no matter yet when you need to display exact time, depending upon your TZ you will see different time, so best approach just store time as timestamp, and it always utc by default
         * this would avoid any problems with `timestamp` field like https://stackoverflow.com/questions/71346404/mysql-timestamp-throwing-incorrect-datetime-value-on-one-specific-datetime where your server timezone is bermuda, and due to DST, they switch and some time is missing, and you insert missing time.
     * or store datetime + LocalDate, but for localdate whenever you call `now()`, make sure you call it with UTC timezone, so you always get UTC time
         * don't use `Instant` here, cause althougn `now()` returns UTC time by default, it also store timezone inside as Z letter, and you may have issues applying datetimeformat, if you don't want to store zone inside date
+* LocalDateTime doesn't store timezone, internally it stores timestamp as seconds, but when displayed, it use current TZ to display time
+    * since TZ is not present in LocalDateTime, there is no way to convert it to timestamp with millisec
+    * yet you can add timezone, convert to Instant and get timestamp from there `LocalDateTime.now().toInstant(ZoneOffset.UTC).toEpochMilli();`
+    * same true with opposite, if you have epochmillisec, then convert it into Instant, and then get LocalDateTime from it
+    * this class useful if you have users in different timezones, then you can display for each his exact time by applying his TZ
 ```java
 import java.sql.Timestamp;
 import java.time.Instant;